Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Taking a closer look

 Then Theorem \ref{th: renorm-bound} applies on the same set of full probability. \end{proof}

-We finish this section with a discussion of the fully random fragmentation.
-The overall picture of the movement of the mass of $G_n$ towards the endpoints of the interval $[0,1]$ remains the same as in the deterministic stratified fragmentation and the random stratified fragmentation.
+We finish this section with a discussion of the fully random case.
+The overall picture of the movement of the mass of $G_n$ towards the endpoints of the interval $[0,1]$ remains the same as in the deterministic stratified case and the random stratified case.
 However, the assumptions are stronger and less information about the limiting distribution is available.

-\begin{theorem} Consider a fully random fragmentation with splitting proportions $(P_{n,k}:(n,k)\in I)$.
+\begin{theorem} Consider the fully random case with splitting proportions $(P_{n,k}:(n,k)\in I)$.
 Assume that for some $p>2$ we have

 Then, for some probability distribution $\tilde g$ on $[0,1]$, we have $\tilde G_n\Rightarrow\tilde g$ weakly on $[0,1]$, almost surely as $n\to\infty$.
 Moreover $\tilde g$ is supported on $[x_*,1]$ for some $x_*\in(0,1)$, $\tilde g$ has no atoms in $[0,1)$ and $\tilde{g} (\{1\}) = 1 - \EE(P_{1,1})$. \end{theorem} \begin{proof} Set $\bar p=\EE(P_{1,1})$.
 It follows from e.g.\@ Corollary 2.3 and Proposition 2.4 in \cite{Rassoul17} that there is a function $I_q:[0,\bar p]\to[0,\infty)$, continuous and decreasing with $I_q(\bar p)=0$, and such that, almost surely, for all $\a\in(0,\bar p)$ as $n\to\infty$,